Skip to content

 We need to protect our oceans - not only are they home to some of the Earth’s greatest wonders, but they are also integral to maintaining a healthy planet.

 Here at Greenpeace, we love our oceans and want to see them protected.
 This is why we’re pushing to create a global network of ocean sanctuaries, with a goal of having 30% of our oceans fully protected by 2030, so our marine life can recover and thrive.
-Recently, a Global Oceans Treaty was approved, but now we’re waiting on governments to sign it into law.
+Recently, a Global Ocean Treaty was approved, but now we’re waiting on governments to sign it into law.

-Join us in protecting the wonders found in our oceans and click below to sign our petition calling on Environment Minister Tanya Plibersek and Foreign Minister Penny Wong to urgently ratify the Global Oceans Treaty and create a sanctuary for the South Tasman Sea and Lord Howe Rise.
+Join us in protecting the wonders found in our oceans and click below to sign our petition calling on Environment Minister Tanya Plibersek and Foreign Minister Penny Wong to urgently ratify the Global Ocean Treaty and create a sanctuary for the South Tasman Sea and Lord Howe Rise.

 Global-Plastics-Treaty-mobile